Atakh4n/shartflix/README.md

 🙏 Credit 🙏
 If you use this project in your own applications, demos, or repositories, please consider giving proper credit.
-Mentioning Atakh4n and NodeLabs Software, and linking back to this repository or including a note in your README, is highly appreciated.
+Mentioning Atakh4n, and linking back to this repository or including a note in your README, is highly appreciated.

 Example:
 "Built using Shartflix — developed by Atakh4n."